-Context of the supplier
+Context of our client

 Our client is a media broadcaster, subsidiary of a larger group.
 They take care of processing media for their internal (and external) client and are recognized for their expertise in: